Professional Development through Partnerships & Grants

 Grants (Federal and State)

 The federal and state government have continuously funded our programs.
-We have applied for 12 number of grants and received 12 grants between 2000-2012.
+We have received 11 federal grants between 2000-2012.

-- Since 2003, NBISP has collaborated on six Teaching American History Grants: Napa (2), Mendocino County Office of Education (2), Petaluma, and West Contra Costa.
+Since 2003, NBISP has collaborated on six Teaching American History Grants: Napa (2), Mendocino County Office of Education (2), Petaluma, and West Contra Costa.
 We write and submit the grants and provide the professional development component.
-In seven years, we have served over 200 teachers.
-We have built a leadership base of over 250 teachers who present at their own schools or districts, at the California Council for the Social Studies statewide conference, and/or attended regional meetings representing NBISP.
-These 3-5 year grants provide stipends for teachers who attend the two week summer institutes and include a trip to either Washington D.C., Boston and Philadelphia, or Atlanta Georgia in the third year of the grant.
+In eleven years, we have served over 300 American History teachers.
+We have built a leadership base of over 60 teachers who present at their own schools or districts, at the California Council for the Social Studies statewide conference, and/or attended regional meetings representing NBISP.
+These grants provide stipends for teachers who attend the two week summer institutes and include a trip to either Washington D.C., Boston and Philadelphia, or Atlanta Georgia in the third year of the grant.

 Current TAH projects: Mendocino, Elementary school program, 2014

 NBISP received 4 Fulbright Teacher' Study Abroad grants to Brazil (1999,2001) and the Philippines (2006, 2008)